“Spirituality is the most overlooked factor in relieving physical pain…”

-Sacred Art of Living & Dying is more about living than about dying.
-These workshops draw from the wisdom of our ancestors that the quality of life is enhanced when we do not live in fear or denial of suffering and mortality.
+Healing the Healers: Sacred Art of Living & Dying is more about living than about dying.
+These modules draw from the wisdom of our ancestors that the quality of life is enhanced when we do not live in fear or denial of suffering and mortality.
 The results of facing or “leaning into” existential/spiritual pain are profound and may include the improvement of physical health and enhanced capacity for healing—as well as peace of mind and the transformation of spirit.
 These insights, while critical at the end of life, are also useful throughout the many other real ‘deaths’ that occur throughout every person’s lifetime including times of illness and loss and the normal stages of transition such as birth, adolescence and elderhood.

 - To assist all caregivers in re-connecting the ‘soul and role’ of their professional and personal lives.

 - To explore the nature and inter-relationship among all the dimensions of human health and suffering— physical, emotional and psycho-spiritual.

 - To learn ‘best practices’ for caregivers based on the Total Pain model of Dr. Cicely Saunders and other clinically tested pain management practices.

 - There is remarkable wisdom available from human history and culture regarding the sacred art of living and dying which continues to offer important lessons for today’s caregivers.